Abdul Hamid Khan Bhashani: Early Pakistan days

 During the Kagmaree Conference of Awami League held on 7–8 February 1957, Bhashani left the West Pakistani authority which had acted negatively against East Pakistan.
-On 24–25 July 1957, Bhashani convened the conference of All Pakistan Democratic Activists.
-On 25 July he formed the East Pakistan National Awami Party (NAP).
+On 24–25 July 1957, Bhashani convened the conference of All-Pakistan Democratic Activists.
+On 25 July he formed the National Awami Party.
 Bhashani was elected the President with Mahmudul Huq Osmani, as General Secretary.

-According to Ehtisham, Bhashani played a crucial role in the opposition decision to nominate Fatima Jinnah as a candidate in the 1965 Pakistani presidential election, instead of Azam Khan.
+According to Ehtisham, Bhashani played a crucial role in the opposition's decision to nominate Fatima Jinnah as a candidate in the 1965 Pakistani presidential election, instead of Azam Khan.
 Fatima Jinnah was initially scornful of an opposition attempt to nominate her, however on Bhashani's personal intervention, she agreed to be their joint candidate.

-Despite this pledged support for Fatima Jinnah, Bhashani was controversially alleged to have become inactive during the Opposition's Presidential campaign ostensibly because of Ayub Khan's pro-China leanings; Sherbaz Khan Mazari later alleged that Bhashani was bribed by Zulfikar Ali Bhutto.
+Despite this pledged support for Fatima Jinnah, Bhashani was controversially alleged to have become inactive during the opposition's presidential campaign ostensibly because of Ayub Khan's pro-China leanings; Sherbaz Khan Mazari later alleged that Bhashani was bribed by Zulfikar Ali Bhutto.

 In 1969 Bhashani launched a movement for the withdrawal of the Agartala Conspiracy Case and the release of Sheikh Mujib.
 American journalist Dan Coggin, writing for Time, credited Bhashani, "as much as any one man", for instigating the 1969 Mass uprising in East Pakistan that culminated in the collapse of the Ayub Khan regime.
 In 1970 Bhashani called for the independence of East Pakistan consistent with the 1940 Lahore Resolution.

 Bhashani, with his National Awami party, had organised an International Kisan conference from 23 to 25 March 1970 in Toba Tek Singh District.
-During the conference he asked the Government of Pakistan to hold a referendum asking the population if they wanted Islamic Socialism.
+During the conference, he asked the Government of Pakistan to hold a referendum asking the population if they wanted Islamic Socialism.
 He warned that there might be guerrilla warfare if the military government failed to do so.

 War of Independence 1971

+During the March 1971 crackdown, aged about 86, Bhashani was staying at his home in Santosh, Tangail.
+Following the crackdown, he left his home and crossed Jamuna for Sirajganj, and he met rival NAP (Mozaffar) faction workers Saiful Islam and Moraduzzaman in Sirajganj.
+Shortly after his departure, his house in Santosh was burnt by the Pakistani occupation army.
+Unaware of the Mujibnagar government, he planned to reach London and set up a provisional government himself.
+Accompanied by the two, he started upstream on the river Jamuna from Sirajganj by boat and headed for Assam, following his familiar river route.

-Moulana Abdul Hamid Khan Bhashani was the Chairman of Sorbodoliyo Songram Parisad in 1971.
+Both Bhasani's past ties with Assam and his pro-Chinese affiliation caused anxiety among the Indian authorities.
+He was made the Chairman of Sorbodoliyo Songram Parisad.
 Bhashani asked China to aid Bangladesh in its liberation war.
 His request was not answered by China.